-Essentially all the best accounting software packages are designed to help you manage expenses and income, send invoices and generate financial reports about your business.
+Essentially all the best accounting software packages are designed to help you manage company expenses and income, send invoices and generate financial reports about your business.
 However, there are specific features you may want look out for.
-For instance, do you want a cloud-based (Software-as-a-Service — SaaS) or desktop solution?
+For instance, do you want a cloud accounting solution or desktop solution?

 If you have little accounting knowledge, you will probably prefer a package that is more intuitive, as you won’t want to spend lots of time setting up your system or searching for essential functions.

 Being able to send recurring invoices and overdue notifications automatically are great time-saving features, as is the ability to turn quotes into invoices with just a click or two, though it’s not a feature of all small business accounting software.
-Similarly, programs that update information in real time will eliminate the need to manually input new information.
+Similarly, programs that update information in real time through direct bank feeds will eliminate the need to manually input new information.

 Dashboards that collate different metrics are perfect for providing an at-a-glance snapshot of your business finances, and something that you may want to look out for in the package you choose.

 Being able to process ingoing and outgoing payments along with payroll will also make life much easier, while third-party integration will work well for larger businesses that need to connect with POS systems, ecommerce, ERP, CRM, email marketing and Google apps.
 Again, something that not every package offers.

 For manufacturers, an inventory-tracking function enables monitoring of stock levels, while consultants and service providers will want to look for a time-tracking feature to easily record and invoice billable hours.